csecht/draw_yolo_obb/README.md

 * Box manipulations are center-oriented, so when initially positioning a box, roughly center it on the object, then adjust rotation, size, and dimensions.
 * When needing a box for a different object class, remember to change the class index in the YOLO OBB Control window before drawing the box.
 * The class index cannot be changed for an existing box.
 If a box is misclassified, delete it and draw a new box with the correct class index.
-* The OpenCV window manager on Ubuntu Linux allows you to zoom in and out with the mouse wheel, and to pan the zoomed image with the mouse.
+* The OpenCV window manager allow you to zoom in and out with the mouse wheel, and to pan the zoomed image with the mouse.
 When zoomed in, however, box drag actions don't work, so use the keyboard to manipulate boxes.
 The 'h' key pops up a help window with keyboard shortcuts.
-Windows won't zoom with the mouse, but you can use the normal window bar right-click to maximize the image to fullscreen size.
 * No part of a box can be moved outside the image boundary.
 Saved label coordinates will always be bound by 0 and 1.
 * If you are right-clicking to draw a box and nothing is happening, remember to first press the 'n' key, then right-click twice to define the opposite corners.
 * The terminal window provides feedback on save actions and errors.
 It may